-There are approximately 150,000 extra games compared with the 2019 edition, mostly from ICCF and the free internet correspondence game server FICGS but also some thousands from other sources.
+There are approximately 200,000 extra games compared with the 2019 edition, mostly from ICCF, the Lechenicher Schachserver and the free internet correspondence game server FICGS.
+There are also thousands from other sources.
 Many active CC experts and masters play correspondence games with two or more organisations.
 Players' names have been standardised so far as possible because ICCF's own files have serious naming issues.

 For how to buy UltraCorr2020, please see this file.

 As last year, the UltraCorr database is supplied as an encrypted ChessBase archive (CBZ file) of about 204 MB size which you can download here.

 When you open the file from within the ChessBase program, you will be prompted for the password.
 This will be emailed to you once we receive notification from PayPal that you have paid us.

 When you enter the password we send you, ChessBase will expand the database to its constituent files.
 Large databases like this are easily corrupted if you edit them or add new games, so you should make a backup copy of the expanded database before doing any work with it.

 We had hoped to launch UltraCorr2020 in January, but it was delayed due to the large amount of time we had to spend on the proofs of our new Steinitz book, and our participation in a FIDE Arbiter seminar at the end of January/early February.
 The delay had the advantage of enabling us to include games from ICCF and two other organisations which were completed in January this year, thus making it as up to date as possible.

 UltraCorr 2020 is now on general sale at the remarkably cheap price of 55 Euro compared with ChessBase's correspondence database which has far fewer games.